lihao5257/sofastack-doc/sofa-rpc/en_US/Programing-RPC.md

             .setRegistry(registryConfig);
 HelloService helloService = consumerConfig.refer();
 ```
 `ConsumerConfig` represents service reference.
-The above declares the interface and service registry center of the referenced service interface, and finally references the service by the `refer` method to get the proxy for the remote call of the service.
+In the above snippet, it declares an interface and service registry center of the referenced service interface, and finally references the service by the `refer` method to get the proxy for the remote call of the service.